NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/setup/lab-setup.rst

 ..
 HINT::

-	The commands in this tutorial contain paths as we set them up in the above steps.
-If you change file locations, you will need to adjust pathways to match these changes when running commands.
+	The commands in this tutorial contain paths as we set them up in the setup steps for each tutorial.
+If you change file locations, you will need to adjust paths to match these changes when running commands.